 Never open executables you receive in email, unless you know where it came from and what it is.

 Tips on getting help:

-- Keep your warranty and invoice information for your computer purchased.
-When you need warranty repairs or technical support and they may require this paperwork.
+Keep your warranty and invoice information for your computer.
+When you need warranty repairs or technical support, they may require this paperwork.

-- Consider extending warranties to 4 yeas at puchasing or even before the end of warrenty period.
+Consider extending warranties at time of puchase or even before the end of warranty period.
 Most vendors have programs which allow you to buy an extra year of service.

-- Keep in mind, accidental damage is not under most warranties.
-Insurance options like complete care and safeware protect against limited forms of accidential damge.
+Keep in mind, accidental damage is not under most warranties.
+(Dells and Lenovos purchased through Clemson have 4-year warranty and accidental coverage.)
+Insurance options like Safeware protect against limited forms of accidental damage.
 Know your warranty and insurance policy terms.